TAKAKEYA/Intermittent-OS/README.md

 ## Contributors

-This project is co-led by Dr. Pi-Cheng Hsiu (Academia Sinica) and Dr. Tei-Wei Kuo (National Taiwan University).
-Listed below are the contributors.

-Wei-Ming Chen (Academia Sinica & National Taiwan University), Pi-Cheng Hsiu (Academia Sinica),
-Tei-Wei Kuo (National Taiwan University)

 ## Contact

-If you have any questions or comments, please contact Wei-Ming Chen at d04922006@ntu.edu.tw.
+If you have any questions or comments, please contact Xin-You Liu at xyliu@citi.sinica.edu.tw.